Meet Your Professor: Steven van den Heuvel

 Why is your module at NOSTER enjoyable/interesting?
 What attracts participants to the module?

 Our module focuses on a highly relevant topic – climate change – studied in relation to religion and religious studies.
 Religion, especially from a global perspective, is a significant motivator for people, making it essential to explore this crisis from the perspectives of faith traditions.
-This exploration can play a vital role in inspiring behavioral change related to climate and broader environmental issues.
+This exploration can play a vital role in inspiring behavioural change related to climate and broader environmental issues.
 Specifically, we concentrate on Christianity, demonstrating how Christian theologians tackle this challenge.
 Additionally, we also present theologians who oppose climate action for various reasons.
 This comprehensive examination, along with a global and intercultural approach, includes voices from the majority world, which adds to the module’s appeal.

 Why is your module at NOSTER so fun/interesting?
 What appeals to the participants in the module?